adlnet/xAPI-Spec/xAPI.md

     * Decode the JWS signature, and load the signed serialization of the statement from the JWS signature payload.
     * Validate that the "original" statement is logically equivalent to the received statement.
-    	* When making this equivilance check, differences which could have been caused by allowed or required LRS processing of "id", "authority", "stored", "timestamp", or "version" MUST be ignored.
     * If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.